ianstormtaylor/slate/Readme.md

 **Stateless and immutable.** By using React and Immutable.js, the Slate editor is built in a stateless fashion using immutable data structures, which leads to better performance, and also a much easier time writing plugins.

 **Nested document model.** The document model used for Slate is a nested, recursive tree, just like the DOM itself.
-This means that creating complex components like tables or nested block quotes is possible for building advanced use cases.
+This means that creating complex components like tables or nested block quotes is possible for advanced use cases.
 But it's also easy to keep it simple by only using a single level of hierachy.

 **Schema-less core.** Slate's core logic doesn't assume anything about the schema of the data you'll be editing, which means that there are no assumptions baked into the library that'll trip you up when you need to go beyond basic usage.